unraid/docs/docs/unraid-os/manual/storage-management.md

 You. can then later restore files to the pool by effectively reversing the above steps:

-1. Click on all shares whose content you want on the pool and set \"Use cache:\" option to \"Only\" or \"Prefer\" as appropriate.
+1. Click on all shares whose content you want on the pool and set "Use cache:" option to "Only" or "Prefer" as appropriate.
-2. Check that there\'s enough free space on the pool and invoke the mover by clicking \"Move Now\" on the Main page
+2. Check that there's enough free space on the pool and invoke the mover by clicking "Move Now" on the Main page
 3. When the mover finishes check that your pool now has the expected content and that the shares in question no longer have files on the main array